What is a Business Plan?

 - Depicts how the company has been developing

-- Helps recognize lack of employees or money at an early stage
+- Helps recognize a lack of employees or money at an early stage

 - Aids in comparing targets & performances